Welcome to Barotseland.net or 'B'net' for short!

 Whether you are a Lozi yourself, have worked, studied or lived in the region or are just interested in learning more about this

-Visitor's Register.
-We thank you for your interest and look forward to welcoming you back regularly to
+fascinating land and its peoples, we thank you for your interest and look forward to welcoming you back regularly to

-Barotseland.com and to the Upper Zambezi valley itself, situated in the heart of Africa.
+B'net and to the Upper Zambezi valley itself, situated in the heart of Africa.
 Call again soon!

 PS - Please accept our sincere apologies that, as of August 2019, several parts of this website are outdated and many links may